Teradata/r-driver/README.md

 `match=`*MatchValue*                              | The password encryption key and encrypted password files must contain the same match value.
 The match values are compared to ensure that the two specified files are related to each other, serving as a "sanity check" to help avoid configuration errors.
 This property is required.
 `password=`*HexDigits*                            | This value is the encrypted password, encoded as hex digits.
 This property is required.
 `params=`*HexDigits*                              | This value contains the cipher algorithm parameters, if any, encoded as hex digits.
 Some ciphers need algorithm parameters that cannot be derived from the key, such as an initialization vector.
 This property is optional, depending on whether the cipher algorithm has associated parameters.
 `hash=`*HexDigits*                                | This value is the expected message authentication code (MAC), encoded as hex digits.
 After encryption, the expected MAC is calculated using the ciphertext, transformation name, and algorithm parameters if any.
-Before decryption, the Teradata SQL Driver for R calculates the MAC using the ciphertext, transformation name, and algorithm parameters if any, and verifies that the calculated MAC matches the expected MAC.
+Before decryption, the driver calculates the MAC using the ciphertext, transformation name, and algorithm parameters if any, and verifies that the calculated MAC matches the expected MAC.
 If the calculated MAC differs from the expected MAC, then either or both of the files may have been tampered with.
 This property is required.

-While `params` is technically optional, an initialization vector is required by all three block cipher modes `CBC`, `CFB`, and `OFB` that are supported by the Teradata SQL Driver for R. ECB (Electronic Codebook) does not require `params`, but ECB is not supported by the Teradata SQL Driver for R.
+While `params` is technically optional, an initialization vector is required by all three block cipher modes `CBC`, `CFB`, and `OFB` that are supported by the driver.
+ECB (Electronic Codebook) does not require `params`, but ECB is not supported by the driver.

 #### Transformation, Key Size, and MAC

 A transformation is a string that describes the set of operations to be performed on the given input, to produce transformed output.
 A transformation specifies the name of a cryptographic algorithm such as DES or AES, followed by a feedback mode and padding scheme.

-The Teradata SQL Driver for R supports the following transformations and key sizes.
+The driver supports the following transformations and key sizes.
 However, `TJEncryptPassword.R` only supports AES with CBC or CFB, as indicated below.

 Transformation              | Key Size | TJEncryptPassword.R